New Luika Gold Mine

 Water – New Luika receives its water requirements from various sources namely, Jamhuri Pit, HIPO Dam, and multiple boreholes.

 New Luika has established a solid operational track record for converting inferred resources to reserves and extending the mine life accordingly.
-A total of 597 Koz of new reserves have been added to the New Luika mine plan since 2015.

 The regional geology of the Lupa Goldfield is characterised by deformed, folded, sheared and metamorphosed paleoproterozoic rocks with major fold axes trending east southeast to west northwest.
 The following main lithological units occur in the region: